smirik/SmirikPropelAdminBundle/Resources/doc/chain.md

     ...
 ```

 That's it.
-Standard enable action is already activated by `propeladmin:generate:routing` command.
+Chain action is enabled by default in `propel:admin:generate` command.
 This configuration will work only for simple boolean field called `is_active`.
 If you wish to set up custom field, use the full declaration:

 ``` yaml
 custom_field: